Keep farming, feed people, build community

 CSA Pickup Instructions and Reminders

-- Barn pickup, fill your own bag, masks optional: Park in the parking area on the north side of the barn, walk down the steps and and enter the barn through the east barn door entry.
+- Come on in to the big red barn: Park in the parking area on the north side of the barn, walk down the steps and and enter the barn through the east barn door entry.
 Our harvest will be set out in bins with instructions for you to select and bag your own produce.
 Staff and/or volunteers will be there to help you as needed.
 Please bring your own bag or box.
-Please help protect our staff and community, do not enter the barn if you are sick, have tested positive for covid in the last 10 days, or have had a known high risk exposure.

 - ALWAYS DRIVE SLOWLY at the farm – there is often programming here for kids, and the farm family with young children live here.